keysome/keysome/site/content/_index.md

     text: "KEYSOME provides company naming services through hosting crowdsourced naming contests.
 Our namers create business names, product names, domain names and taglines for start-ups across the world."
 products:
     - image: img/electricity.svg
+      heading: "Step1"
+      text: "XXX"
+    - image: img/star.svg
+      text: "XXXX."
+    - image: /img/cup.svg
+      title: Step3
+      text: "XXX"
+blurb:
+    heading: What's XXX
+    text: "Kaldi is the coffee store for everyone who believes that great coffee shouldn just taste good, it should do good too.
+We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities."
+intro:
+    heading: "What we offer"
+    text: "XXX"
+products:
+    - image: img/electricity.svg
       hX: "Step1"
       zX: "7 Days"
       text: "The worlds most creative Namers submit business name suggestions on your contest.
 Our team creates brilliant names for your startup."